 In the early 17th century, thousands of English Puritans settled in North America, mainly in New England.
-Many believed that the Church of England had been insufficiently reformed, retaining too much of its Roman Catholic doctrine, and wished to separate from the church.
-Called “separatists”, these Pilgrims established the Plymouth Colony in 1620.
+Many believed the Church of England had been insufficiently reformed, retaining too much of its Roman Catholic doctrine, and wished to separate from the church.
+Called “separatists,” these Pilgrims established the Plymouth Colony in 1620.

-They founded the Massachusetts Bay Colony (in present-day Boston) to establish a new, pure Christian commonwealth, north of the Plymouth Colony.
+They founded the Massachusetts Bay Colony (in present-day Boston) to establish a new, pure Christian commonwealth north of the Plymouth Colony.
 More colonies would be established in Connecticut – the Saybrook Colony in 1635, the Connecticut Colony in 1636, and the New Haven Colony in 1638.
 The Colony of Rhode Island and Providence Plantations was established by settlers expelled from the Massachusetts Bay Colony because of their unorthodox religious opinions in 1836.
 Puritans were also active in New Hampshire before it became a crown colony in 1691.

 Some of these laws included:

-The Puritans thought it was important to be able to read and understand the Bible.
+The Puritans thought it was essential to be able to read and understand the Bible.
 Schools were created to help educate the children of the colony.
 The “Old Deluder Law” stated that every town of 50 or more families had to pay for a teacher and that all children should attend school.

 There were laws to punish people for using bad words, drinking too much alcohol, being lazy, gluttony, fighting, poorly made products, having a bad attitude, and gossiping.
-No Christmas celebrations were allowed, and marriages were performed by colony officials, not by ministers.
+No Christmas celebrations were allowed, and marriages were performed by colony officials, not ministers.

 Any signs of resistance to the government were punishable by public humiliation to banishment.